No Hidden Fees or Extras

 Your conveyancer will handle the entire legal process of the sale or purchase which will include handling contracts, giving legal advice, carrying out local council searches and dealing with the Land Registry and finally transferring funds to pay for your property.

-If you would like an instant online conveyancing quote click the quote button at the top of this page.
+If you would like an instant online quote click the quote button at the top of this page.

 How long does conveyancing take when buying a house?

-Conveyancing should take between 8 to 12 weeks, but can take much longer.
+The transaction should take between 8 to 12 weeks, but can take much longer.

 How much longer will depend on the following;